toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

-12. **`404 page:`**
+12. **`404 page:`**✅✅✅

     > Create a 404 page.
 Add any interesting jpg/ gif on the 404 page. **Do not add header & footer on this page.** Just add a jpg/ gif & a **Back to home** button.
 The**Back to home** button will redirect the user to the home page.

 <br/>

-13. Use the Environment variable to hide the Firebase config keys and Mongodb credentials. ✅✅
+13. Use the Environment variable to hide the Firebase config keys and Mongodb credentials. ✅✅✅

 <hr/>
 <br/>